tholman/confetti/readme.md

 #### Customization

-We provide you with a couple of base confetti shapes, but you can also pass in your own components for more variety.
+The library provides you with a couple of base confetti shapes, but you can also pass in your own components for more variety.

 ```javascript
 <Confetti total={99} Component={<YourComponent />} />
 ```

+#### License
+MIT